About Joan Cox

 My work opens up a dialogue about the increasingly open presence of lesbian couples in contemporary society and the lack of their presence in the history of Western art.

 I am a Baltimore native and although I left town for a few years to have adventures in New Orleans and Alexandria, Virginia, I have been back in Baltimore since 2011.
 I am a painter, photographer, graphic designer and writer.
-I am a recent MFA graduate from Massachusetts College of Art's low-residency MFA program at the Fine Arts Work Center in Provincetown.
+I earned my MFA from Massachusetts College of Art's low-residency MFA program at the Fine Arts Work Center in Provincetown.

 You can email me at firstname.lastname@example.org